Retiree Medical Plans

 Retiree Medical Plans for Retirees Under Age 65

 Retirees under age 65 have several health plans from which to choose.
-The under-65 retiree health plans mirror the active faculty and staff medical plans, with the exception of the J-1 visa and catastrophic high deductible health plans, which are not available to retirees.
+The under-65 retiree health plans mirror the active faculty and staff medical plans, with the exception of the J-1 visa health plan which is not available to retirees.
 The Prescription Drug Plan is provided with each health plan.

 About three months prior to becoming age 65, retirees enrolled in our under age 65 plans will receive a post-65 retiree health packet and enrollment form.
 Enrollment in the Princeton Medicare Plan must be completed within 31 days of you turning age 65.
 Otherwise, it is assumed that you are waiving this coverage.
 If you do not enroll at that time, you may not enroll at a later date.